|Country Number (39)||1976||SECOND WAVE|

 |← AIRDATES ......
 (CLICK ICON TO GO TO TABLE SHOWING EPISODE BREAKDOWN AND AIRDATES)|

-TV listings have been obtained from the Bulletin Today and Philippines Daily Express.
+TV listings for the 1970s have been obtained from the Bulletin Today and Philippines Daily Express.

 All listings gave the series name as "Dr Who".
 No story titles were provided.

 Aside from the standard TV schedule tables, the Daily Express also printed elsewhere in the paper a half-page "TELEVISION TODAY" section, which featured a gallery of images advertising the programmes featuring that evening.
 But for only a few weeks during the 1976 run, Doctor Who always featured in these galleries.
 The images used were generally a cut-and-paste of cropped publicity photos of Jon Pertwee – or JOHN PERTWEE as the newspaper often credited.
 Sometimes the photo montage was the same, but the accompanying text was different.
 Three of montages had the eyes of a Primord from Inferno plastered on top of Pertwee!